getupbuzz/rtorrent-cleanup/README.md

 # rtorrent-cleanup

+## Changes

+1. Added `--session_replace` argument, which can replace the torrent path in the session file.
+It can be used to support docker volume mapping
+---

 This script is used to automatically delete files that are not visible in rtorrent anymore, but still present in the download directory.

 # Usage